Chief Executive Officer

 Nicole Ledoux M.C.J.

 Nicole joined the team in September of 2018 after being a GSCA executive board member for 5 years.
 She came to GSCA after 22 years with the Manchester NH Police Department where she retired as the Detective Lieutenant supervising the Juvenile and Domestic and Sexual Violence units of the investigative division.
 Nicole has extensive experience in the investigations of child homicides, human trafficking, domestic violence, sexual assault and all the various forms of child abuse and exploitation.
 In her current role, Nicole’s duties include ensuring that CAC’s not only meet the service delivery standards of the National Children’s Alliance but also that the service array offered is ever expanding to meet the complex needs of the children and families we serve.
 Nicole has a bachelor’s degree in criminal justice from the University of Massachusetts at Lowell and a master’s degree in criminal justice from Southern NH University

 Director of Education & Outreach

-Megan Oliviero has been a child advocate and committed to Child Advocacy Centers for 20 years.
-The majority of her career was spent in sexual assault crisis centers as a child abuse specialist; providing support services to children and families during the aftermath of a disclosure of sexual abuse as well as providing primary prevention programs in schools.
+Megan Oliviero has been a child advocate and committed to Child Advocacy Centers for 22 years.
+The majority of her career was spent in sexual assault crisis centers as a child abuse specialist; providing support services to children and families after a disclosure of sexual abuse as well as providing primary prevention programs in schools.
 She served on the Board of Directors for the Granite State Children’s Alliance before becoming the Director of Education & Outreach in the spring of 2015.
 Her primary responsibilities include outreach and education efforts for the Chapter and more specifically professional development opportunities for the CAC workforce in NH.
-She is also responsible for KNOW & TELL and Beards for Bucks.

 KNOW & TELL Education & Advancement Director